AllayMC/AllayLauncher/README.md

 ## Commands

-Start the server (will download the latest nightly version of allay if allay haven't been downloaded):
+Start the server (will download the latest version of allay if it is not installed):

 ```bash
 allay